evafroehlich/website/_posts/2022-04-06-supporting-WECU.md

 One of the first things they need is reliable information about registration and residence.

 ### How to proceed?
 I currently take the role as a “middle-woman” or network connector if you may say.
-Please send all job offers and support offers to the following address: wecu-backup-network@mailbox.org
+Please send all job offers and support offers to this [address](mailto: wecu-backup-network@mailbox.org).

 I will share the info with the WECU organizers, who then will share them within their network.
 As soon as we have a match the WECU will get in touch with the contact person in the company and/or the person offering further support.

+---

 ### Privacy Notice
 If you do not wish that your personal contact data is shared in the WECU network, please let me know in your mail.
 We will find a way to establish direct contact.